elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 Fresh on the heels of the [AppCenter for Everyone Remote Sprint](/appcenter-for-everyone-remote-sprint), we still managed to push out a good amount of updates over the course of March (and early April).
 Let's dive into what's new.

-## Music

-We released [Music 5.0.5](https://github.com/elementary/music/releases/tag/5.0.5) with a couple of fixes and performance improvements.
-Namely, we fixed removing items from the queue, and we made the sensitivity of the equalizer sliders more reliable when using certain settings.

 ## Code

 We continued our quest to make Code the best editor for elementary OS with a [new 3.4 update](https://github.com/elementary/code/releases/tag/3.4.0) this month.
 A file's Git status now shows in its tooltip in the project sidebar, making it easier to understand what the status icons mean—especially if you're colorblind or just don't remember.
 We also added an option for explicit case-sensitive find/replace for those times when you want to find or replace the word `foo` but _not_ `Foo`.